 Look closely at the chart below.
 In humans, the excess production stops with adrenal testosterone.
 Adult-onset CAH patients develop signs of testosterone such as excess body hair, obesity, excessive appetite, acne, etc.

 When DOGS cannot make sufficient cortisol the results are slightly different.
 In dogs, excess production continues all the way to the end of the pathway ending in excess estrogen.
-So, in addition to the excess adrenal testosterone, these dogs also develop signs excess estrogen, one of the most potent steroids.
+So, in addition to the excess adrenal testosterone, these dogs also develop signs of excess estrogen, one of the most potent steroids.

 This explans why SARD is not diagnosed in humans.
 Since humans do not produce the excess estrogen, they do not experience the same kind of seizure / excitotoxicity issues that dogs do.
 This hormonal difference is one reason SARD is diagnosed in dogs but not in humans.